Cosmian/mse-cli/README.md

 The current directory inside the docker is `/mnt/workspace`.
 You can retrieve all generated files in your current host in: `/mnt/workspace`.
 Make sure to create it before all at the exact location `/mnt/workspace` (it will not work if both locations are not aligned).

-Then you can work with `mse home` without having internet access even to install the CLI.

 Note: the docker does not contain `mse cloud`.
 It makes no sense since `mse cloud` is designed to be used with Internet.
 Plus: you need to login through the web browser, which is not possible using the docker.